Best disease is a genetic condition you are born with, although it does not usually start to affect your vision until later in life.

 There are a number of ways a genetic condition can be passed through genes to an individual, but they all have to start somewhere in the family tree.
 These “ways” are also known as modes of inheritance.
 Best disease is passed on through dominant inheritance.

 Dominant inheritance means that a disease is inherited from only one of our parents.
 When the “faulty” gene lies in its pair with the gene from our other parent it is the dominant one and “switches on” the trait or condition.
 It is “dominant” over the other “normal” gene inherited from the other parent.
-When someone who carries the Best gene has a child with someone who does not carry the Best gene there is a 50% chance that it will be passed to a child.
+When someone who carries the Best gene has a child with someone who does not carry the Best gene there is a 50 per cent chance that it will be passed to a child.
 If a child does not inherit the Best gene they cannot pass it on to their children.

 Best disease is not always passed on directly.
 For more information on genetic conditions, talk to your ophthalmologist about obtaining a referral to a genetic counsellor at the hospital and your GP about the genetic services in your area.
-The Genetic Interest Group can also provide you with support and information and their address is at the end of this factsheet.

 If an ophthalmologist suspects you have Best they will initially thoroughly examine your retina.